antonmi/octopus/README.md

 # Octopus

-**Declarative remote routine execution and interface mapping**
+## Declarative interface mapping and remote routine execution

-## Draft MVP, things will change significantly
+### Draft MVP, things will change significantly

 ### Motivation
 There are lots of applications have been created.